trinsic-id/issuer-reference-app/README.md

 1. Click the lock button and authorize swaggerhub by pasting "bearer" + your access token in the access token field & your subscription key into its field
 1. Click the `Try it out` button to prepare the API call to write the credential definition to the ledger
 1. Paste the tenant_id into the first field "X-Streetcred-Tenant-Id"
-1. in the next field add the following credential definition object:
+1. In the next field, add the following credential definition object:
 ```json
 {
   "schema_id": "<- ENTER HERE ->",